 Automatic updates to plugins and themes are nice as they keep your tools current and safe from exploits, in most cases.
 However, sometimes a new version of a theme or plugin can break certain aspects of your site.
-This is when rolling back plugins and themes in WordPress becomes useful.
+In these cases, you may need to roll back WordPress to undo the update.

 Instead of trying to find a new tool that offers the same features, you can often simply revert back to a working version.